faizilham/faizilham.github.io/_posts/2019/2019-11-23-revisiting-chip8.md

     Some newer games do not take into account the register I increment, and behaves as if I is not changed by these instructions.
 Tic-Tac-Toe and Space Invaders also have this quirk.

-3. Sprite clipping
+3. Sprite wrapping

-    A sprite drawn outside of display boundary will be wrapped around the opposite end of the screen in the original Chip-8.
-The Cowgod reference actually documents this behavior as the correct one.
+    The Cowgod's reference said that a sprite partially drawn outside of display boundary will be wrapped around at the opposite end of the screen.
+This is not the [right behavior](http://laurencescotford.co.uk/?p=304).
-    However, there are a few games that behave as if the sprite is clipped and the pixel drawn outside of the display is not wrapped around.
-One notable game exhibiting this quirk is Blitz.
+    A sprite will be clipped if it's partially drawn outside of display, but it will be wrapped around if *all* of the sprite is drawn outside of the display.
+I'm not really sure if there are any games that depend on sprite wrapping behavior, but I'll give the option to do so.

 ### Fx0A Wait Key Implementation
 There are three instructions related to keypad input read: `Ex9E` skip if key Vx pressed, `ExA1` skip if key Vx